By Dietitian Jill Place

 Cinnamon: Helps stabilize blood sugar levels.
 High blood sugar has pro-inflammatory effects.

 Be sure to check out my Immune-Support Smoothie in the “Recipes” section of this website.
 It has many of the foods listed above … all in one easy-to-consume package … tied with a bow!

-Fuels the production of components that stimulate inflammation.
+Fuel the production of components that stimulate inflammation.
 Similar to processed sugar, these foods cause rapid spikes in blood sugar.
-These foods contain almost no fiber, which has been associated with decreased inflammation.
+And contain almost no fiber; fiber-rich foods have been associated with decreased inflammation.
 Limit white flour products (bread, crackers and rolls), white rice, cakes, pretzels, cookies and instant mashed potatoes.

 Essential fatty acids, just like omega-3’s (above).
 The body needs a balance of omega-3 and omega-6 fats.
 Excess omega-6 triggers the body to produce pro-inflammatory chemicals.
 Limit corn, safflower, sunflower, peanut, grape seed and veggie oils, commercial salad dressing and mayonnaise.

-So learning how to prevent and reverse inflammation will go a long way toward preventing and reversing almost all disease, as well as slowing the aging process, keeping us healthy, biologically young and vigorous for a lifetime.
+So learning how to prevent and reverse inflammation will go a long way toward preventing and reversing almost all disease.
+As well as slowing the aging process and keeping us healthy, biologically young and vigorous for a lifetime.